 - Content Creators donate content because they want to “give back,” doing what they do best, entertain and inform us.
 Content creators include reporters/journalists, celebs and VIPs (as well as their staff); all collaborating with our internal team of writers, editors and producers.
 Our editors welcome any newsworthy stories but try to stay away from mean, depressing or overly salacious gossip.

 - Businesses and Marketers have a “millennials problem.”
 As well as challenges communicating with other demographic segments.
-Briefme and hopefully Gawker for Good conveys a halo effect on the advertisers and sponsors.
-We anticipate that many readers who would ordinarily leave their ad-blockers on, will white-list Briefme and Gawker because the ads power our social good engine.
+Briefme conveys a halo effect on the advertisers and sponsors.
+We anticipate that many readers who would ordinarily leave their ad-blockers on, will white-list Briefme because the ads power our social good engine.

 - Nonprofit 501c3 organizations (with a US presence) can participate in many ways:

 - Active promotion of content tagged with their cause category or their specific brand (both result in increased donations)